CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 ### Sprint review

-TODO: Which tasks were finished and which were not?
+Which tasks were finished and which were not?
 For the tasks that were not completed, explain why not.

 ### Summary of sprint retrospective

-TODO: How did you do as a team?
+How did you do as a team?
 What team strategies will you continue to employ?
 How can you, as a team, improve in the next project?

 ## Contributions

-TODO: Please provide reference(s) to the GitHub issue(s) taken up by your team:
+Please provide reference(s) to the GitHub issue(s) taken up by your team:

 - [Issue](Add a URL)

-TODO: Please provide references to the GitHub pull requests to which your team contributed this week:
+ Please provide references to the GitHub pull requests to which your team contributed this week:

 - [PR](Add a URL)

-TODO: If you were a scrum lead, please briefly describe your contributions related to that role.
+If you were a scrum lead, please briefly describe your contributions related to that role.

 ## At a high level, what were the most important professional tasks that your team completed?

-TODO:

 - First task
 - Second task